-Glass prices can also still clearly fall.
-The cost share accounted for by covering and supporting glass formats in a module is currently on average around 10%.
-With a current module price of 80 Eurocent, this is eight Eurocents.
-"These costs can be cut by two thirds using new manufacturing processes and small, de-centralised producand compared to the previously used raw glass, offers the advantage of coating at high temperatures.
-"With thin-film modules this enables higher deposition rates and up to 25% higher efficiency," explains Hessenkämper.
-In this connection for example, the efficiency of panels on a copper, indium, gallium and selenium (CIS) basis can be increased from the current level of 13 to 16 percent.
+Another approach aimed at reducing costs is offered by so-called alumino-silicate glass.
+Hessenkämper added that it can be obtained cost effectively from residual materials such as industrial slay, and compared to the previously used raw glass, offers the advantage of coating at high temperatures.
+"With thin-film modules this enables higher deposition rates and up to 25% higher efficiency," explained Hessenkämper.
+In this connection for example, the efficiency of panels on a copper, indium, gallium and selenium (CIS) basis can be increased from the current level of 13 to 16%.
 This corresponds to the current efficiency level of crystalline silicon modules.